Alcohol Abuse Amongst The Elderly: A Complete Guide

 To make matters more difficult, studies have found that older people are less likely to receive alcoholism as an out-of-the-gate diagnosis than younger people.
 This problem can boil down to how difficult it is to identify alcoholism in a senior.
 One study conducted in the late 1980s found that it was less likely that older patients (who are alcoholics) would be diagnosed with alcoholism than younger patients with alcoholism would be.

 Even when seniors live inside nursing homes and assisted living, though, the NCADD says that nearly 50 percent of those living in those facilities have “alcohol-related problems.”
-The same council also points out that the demographic with the highest rates of alcoholism are widowers (men who have lost their spouse) over the age of 75.
+The same council also points out that the demographic with the highest rates of alcohol abuse in seniors are widowers (men who have lost their spouse) over the age of 75.

 Increased Sensitivity to Alcohol

 Aging can lower the body’s tolerance for alcohol.
 Older adults generally experience the effects of alcohol more quickly than when they were younger.
-This puts older adults at higher risks for falls, car crashes, and other unintentional injuries that may result from drinking.
+This puts alcohol abuse in seniors at higher risks for falls, car crashes, and other unintentional injuries that may result from drinking.
 “Even though younger and older adults appear to have similar metabolism, the behavioral implications are different,” said Sara Jo Nixon, a researcher and professor at the University of Florida.

 There are a number of physiological reasons as to why older adults start to feel the effects from alcohol quicker.
 These reasons can include: